GPGN268/SP2025-FP07-glaciermelt/README.md

 With global temperatures rising, one of Earth's two ice sheets, Greenland, have been melting more rapidly, introducing large amounts of freshwater into the Arctic and North Atlantic ocean.
 This introduction of freshwater alters ocean salinity, which may weaken ocean currents.

 ## Using this Repository
-/data/: contains raw datasets (mass loss from GRACE/GRACE-FO, salinity from Argo climatology, current velocity from OSCAR)
+/data/: contains smaller data sets made from larger data sets

 /notebooks/: main Jupyter notebooks for each analysis step: